mattyzenny/accessibility-training/README.md

 ### 6. **Build and Serve**

 In the `cel-components` directory, run the build command specific to your setup if you have not already done so (e.g., `stencil build` for Stencil projects).
-You will also want to `pnpm build` anytime there are changes, and it will hot-reload into `accessibility-sandbox`.In the `accessibility-sandbox` project, run `npm install` to resolve any dependencies.
+You will also want to `pnpm build` anytime there are changes, and it will hot-reload into `accessibility-training`.In the `accessibility-training` project, run `npm install` to resolve any dependencies.
 If using Angular, run:
 {`npm install`}
 {`npm run build`} || {`ng build`}
 {`npm run start`} || {`ng serve`}

 If you encounter issues with the Stencil loader, verify the paths in the import statements (for example, in `app.module.ts`).

-### 7. **Update the Path to Custom Loader in `accessibility-sandbox`**
+### 7. **Update the Path to Custom Loader in `accessibility-training`**

-Ensure that the import statement in the target project (`accessibility-sandbox`) is pointing to the correct path for the local loader:
+Ensure that the import statement in the target project (`accessibility-training`) is pointing to the correct path for the local loader:
 ```typescript
 import { defineCustomElements } from '@savvaslearning/cel-components/dist-stencil/loader';
 ```